 This is a homey Italian grandma dessert, plain and simple.
 The crust is a basic sweet dough easily made in a food processor and the filling is good quality jam.
 I used wild blueberry in this one.

 I had an Italian grandma – two, in fact – but I can’ t remember if either one ever baked a jam tart.
 There wasn’t a tremendous amount of baking in their kitchens, come to think of it.
 There were so many traditional family bakeries in the neighborhood that I’m guessing sweets became something my nonnas delegated to the professionals.

 There wasn’t a homemade crostata di marmellata, but there was almost always a brown bakery box tied with string sitting in the pantry or on the kitchen table.

-While we wait for fresh summer fruit to come into season, jam tarts come to the rescue.
+While you wait for fresh summer fruit to be in season, jam tarts come to the rescue.
 Try to use really good quality preserves, the kind with lots of visible fruit and not a ton of sugar.
-Hint – the fruit or berry flavoring the jam should be the first ingredient listed, followed soon after by sugar.
+Hint — the fruit or berry flavoring the jam should be the first ingredient listed, followed soon after by sugar.

-If you’re lucky to get your hands on homemade jam, this has your name on it.
+If you’re lucky to get your hands on homemade jam, this tart has your name on it.

 italian blueberry jam tart

 A homestyle grandma dessert — a homemade Italian pastry crust filled with fruit jam.